maroofi/maroofi.github.io/posts/sockets_in_linux.md

 ```
 This tells the kernel: "**allow this socket to bind to an address/port that's in TIME_WAIT, as long as it's not actually actively LISTENing elsewhere.**"

-#### what if you want to bind to both IPv4 and IPv6 at the same time?
+#### What if you want to bind to both IPv4 and IPv6 at the same time?

 There are several ways to do this.
 The second parameter of the `bind()` is the `sockaddr` structure which has a member `sin_family`.
 This can be either `AF_INET` or `AF_INET6`.
 This means
 that `bind()` can only work in one of the stacks (4 or 6).